-For Waves 3-11 cross-sectional and longitudinal weights support these two different objectives.
+For Waves 3-8 cross-sectional and longitudinal weights support these two different objectives.

 As with Waves 1 and 2, only ELSA Core Members living in private households in England (at the time of interview) have been given a weight.
 Cross-sectional interviewer weights are "system missing" for ELSA Partners, and zero for all Core Members not eligible to receive a weight (institutional respondents or those living outside of England).
-To receive a longitudinal weight, respondents must have taken part in all eleven waves of ELSA (for the weight W11W1LWGT) or all seven waves since wave 4 (for the weight W11W4LWGT); all other respondents are 'system missing'.
+To receive a longitudinal weight, respondents must have taken part in all eight waves of ELSA; all other respondents are 'system missing'.

 When running weighted analyses, researchers should remember to exclude these respondents (with zero or 'system missing' weights) from the un-weighted base, if quoted.
 The data for Partners can be used as supplementary information for Core Members.

-5.4 Longitudinal weights Waves 3-11
+5.4 Longitudinal weights Waves 3-8